cuhksemantics/cuhksemantics.github.io/docs/people.md

 ### Principal Investigator

 * Haihua Pan
+  * Professor and Chairman, Department of Linguistics and Modern Languages

 ### PhD Students

+* Xue Xia
+  * PhD student, Department of Linguistics and Modern Languages

+* Hang Kuang
+  * PhD student, Department of Linguistics and Modern Languages

+* Tianshu Li
+  * PhD student, Department of Linguistics and Modern Languages

+* Qian Xie
+  * PhD student, Department of Linguistics and Modern Languages

 * Yige Chen
   * PhD student, Department of Linguistics and Modern Languages